 4. It Can Be Challenging to Make It “Your” Business

 When you buy an existing business, you’re stepping into someone else’s vision.
 Most likely, you’ll have to work to make it your own, and make changes that reflect your goals.
-For example, you may want to offer new products/services, or change up the décor.
+For example, you may want to make the following changes:

 Unfortunately, these changes can cost time and money.
 In some cases, the business may never feel like it’s truly yours because you didn’t start it initially.
 If you worry that this could be a possibility, you might be better off waiting until you’re able to start your own company.

 5. The Business Might Have a Bad Reputation